Early intervention in health settings

 Patient perspectives and expectations of health practitioners

-Meta-analysis of qualitative data on what women & Indigenous Peoples expect from health practitioners, & what factors promote readiness to respond in health practitioners services.
+Meta-analysis of qualitative data on what women and Indigenous Peoples expect from health practitioners.

 Health Practitioner perspectives

-Meta-analysis of qualitative data on barriers & facilitators to identification and response to family violence.
+Meta-analysis of qualitative data on barriers and facilitators to identification and what factors promote readiness to respond in health practitioners’ services.
+More info

 Online tools for Aboriginal and Torres Strait Island peoples